servo/html5ever/README.md

 #Installation

-Add xml5ever as a dependency in your Cargo.toml file
+Add xml5ever as a dependency in your project manifest.

 ```toml
     [dependencies]